Officials: Astroworld victims died from compression asphyxia

 Some 300 people were injured and treated at the festival site and 25 were taken to hospitals.

-Dozens of lawsuits have been filed over injuries and deaths at the concert, where fans surged toward the stage during Scott’s concert, squeezing people so tightly together that they could not breathe or move their arms.
+More than 300 lawsuits have been filed over injuries and deaths at the concert.

+Alex Hilliard, an attorney representing Ezra Blount’s family, said the news of how the victims died is “devastating” to their families.

+“There is not going to be one single family member that isn’t completely broken into pieces all over again after learning of this information,” Hilliard said.

 Scott and the event organizers are the focus of a criminal investigation by Houston police.
 No one has been charged.
 No timetable has been set for when the investigation would be completed.